On spectral asymptotic of quasi-exactly solvable quartic: Case . Proof of Theorem

-Assume now that our hypothesis holds for a given positive integer $l$.
-Note that, in recurrence for $l$, degrees of the polynomials differ by one.
-This indicates that the largest root belongs to the polynomial with larger degree.
+Assume now that our hypothesis holds for a given positive integer $j$.
+Note that, in each of the three equations in \eqref{eq:rec3}, the degree of the first polynomial in the right-hand side is bigger than the degree of the second polynomial by one.
+This indicates that the largest root belongs to the polynomial with the larger degree.
 Furthermore by Corollary 1.30 of \cite {F}, we can derive the following results:

-Here the arrow $"\leftarrow ``$ indicates that the corresponding pair of polynomials have interlacing roots with the largest root belonging to the polynomial at which the arrow points. \begin{enumerate} \item [(a)] Consider the reccurence
+Here the arrow $"\leftarrow ``$ indicates that the corresponding pair of polynomials have simple interlacing roots with the largest root belonging to the polynomial at which the arrow points. \begin{enumerate} \item [(a)] Consider the recurrence